-What to eat and drink in Harajuku
+What to see and do in Harajuku

 Harajuku’s specialty is crepes.
 In fact, it’s the one thing you need to try when you’re there.
 There are crepes on every corner—chocolate ones, cream-filled ones, gluten-free ones and even savory ones.
 Browse our Harajuku crepe guide to see what you might fancy.
 More on Harajuku sweets here.